sankar1mani/claimguardAI/README.md

 - **Fraud Override**: If Vision Agent detects fraud → Entire claim REJECTED (overrides policy approval)

 ### ⚡ Kestra Workflow Orchestration (Key Differentiator)
-- **6-stage automated pipeline** - End-to-end claim processing without manual intervention
-- **Real-time monitoring** - Watch each stage execute live in Kestra UI
-- **Execution history** - Complete audit trail of all claim decisions
-- **Scalable architecture** - Process hundreds of claims in parallel
-- **Easy customization** - Modify workflow via YAML without code changes
-- **Automated notifications** - Email alerts for claim decisions

-> **💡 Why Kestra?** Unlike traditional systems requiring manual handoffs between teams, Kestra orchestrates the entire claim lifecycle automatically - from receipt upload to final decision - in one seamless workflow.
+**6-stage automated pipeline** that processes claims from upload to decision in 10-30 seconds - no manual handoffs required.
+Real-time monitoring, complete audit trail, and parallel execution support make this system enterprise-ready.

+> **💡 See the full workflow breakdown with diagrams and execution details in the [Kestra Workflow Orchestration](#-kestra-workflow-orchestration) section below.**

 ---